rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/custom_callback.rst

            return self.on_step(record, logbook, estimator)

+**Note:** The implementation of the ``__call__`` method is optional, by default its behavior is inherited from the :class:`~sklearn_genetic.callbacks.base.BaseCallback`.
+It's in this example for deeper understanding of how the callbacks are coded and to avoid unexpected overwrites.

 So that is it, now you can initialize the DummyThreshold and pass it to a in the ``fit`` method of a :class:`~sklearn_genetic.GASearchCV` instance: